By the end of this course, students will be able to:

 Students currently enrolled in the course can access content on the course CANVAS website by using their Campus Wide Login (CWL).
 Access will be available on the first day of class and the first set of lecture slides will be available starting at the end of the first class.
-Note that the updated 2021 syllabus will be available in August sometime.
+An updated syllabus for 2022 will be available online in August.

 See Course Webpage on UBC Canvas for related info.
 Please note that there are no labs in the first week of class – labs begin in Week 2.
-Our lab room for the Sept-Dec 2021 term is in EOSM 127 (enter through the lobby of EOS Main past all the mineral exhibits).
+Our lab room is in EOSM 127 (enter through the lobby of EOS Main past all the mineral exhibits).
 All labs are in-person and 3 hours with group exercises guided by our experienced and exceptional TAs.